isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Sissoo Spinach.md

 <section>
 	<h4>Harvesting:</h4>
-	<p>Plants can be harvested for young leaves at any time.
+	<p>Plants can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> for young leaves at any time.
 They are typically harvested continuously via the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again method</a>.</p>
 	<br>
 </section>